pferreirafabricio/requirements-analysis/README.md

 ### Requirements

-It is the specification of what is required to meet the business needs within the solution scope.
+It's the definition of what is required to meet the business needs within the solution scope.
 The main goal is to move the understanding of the system from a current as-is state to a future-to-be state.

 #### Specifications

-- Técnicas de elicitação

 - Which questions to ask yourself when doing requirements analysis?
+- TODO:

 #### Business requirements